H1manshu-Kumar/JavaAutomationFramework/README.md

 ## 🏆 Contributing

 Contributions are welcome!!
-Feel free to raise issues or submit pull requests
+Feel free to raise issues or submit pull requests.